 The internship turned into a full-time job and I started my career as a software developer.

 When you are self-taught, people are not going to come and seek you out.
-You will need to step out and find the opportunities.
+You will need to find opportunities for yourself.

-People graduating from four-year universities and code schools have the advantage of leaning on the schools to help them find jobs.
-Self-taught developers don’t have this advantage.
+Graduates of four-year universities and code schools have the advantage of leveraging their school's network when finding a job.
+Self-taught developers don’t have this luxury.

-Do what you can to build up the nerve to go to these groups.
-Be friendly and talk to people about your experiences.
+Do what you can to build up the nerve to reach out and talk with people.
+Be friendly and talk to them about your experiences.
 Make sure people know of your long-term goal of finding a job.

 Put yourself in situations where something positive might happen.
 You can’t win a raffle if you never buy a ticket.